Homaei/LEACH/README.md

 ## Author

-- Mohammad Hossein Homaei
+- Hubert(M.H) Homaei
 - Contact: Homaei@ieee.org
 - Google Scholar: [Mohammad Hossein Homaei](https://scholar.google.com/citations?user=8IGmFIoAAAAJ&hl=en&oi=ao)

 ## Usage

 The code provided in this repository implements the LEACH protocol.
 You can use it according to your requirements and configurations.
-If you have any questions or need more help, please contact the author.
+If you have any questions or need more help, don't hesitate to contact the author.